 In this video, Dr. Energy Saver solves home comfort problems caused by an unsealed, uninsulated crawl space.
 Watch to see how to make your crawl space more energy efficient!

 Your crawl space has a bigger effect on your home than you might realize.
 When cold outside air coming in and up through your crawl space affects the indoors, you'll experience a decrease in home comfort – and you'll most likely end up paying more for your utilities as well.

 The energy efficiency experts at Dr. Energy Saver of Hudson Valley can help upgrade your home and lower energy costs by installing insulation in your crawl space.
 Using high-quality insulation and dedication to perfection, we'll be sure to leave you with a more comfortable home!

-Schedule a home energy audit with us today to pinpoint all areas of energy inefficiency in your home, or get a free quote for crawl space insulation!
+Schedule a free quote for crawl space insulation!
 We serve customers in Middletown, Cornwall, Pine Bush and throughout the surrounding areas.

 The old-fashioned way to insulate a crawl space was to install fiberglass batt insulation between joists and vent the crawl space so outside air could circulate beneath the house.
 Unfortunately, this combination usually leads to the problems listed above.
 Fiberglass insulation doesn’t respond well to the moist conditions that can be found in a crawl space.

 The cotton-like material absorbs moisture, gets soggy, compresses and loses R-value.
 Fiberglass batts often end up on the crawl space floor in a soggy mess.
 The main advantage of fiberglass insulation — low cost — is totally negated when the material ceases to perform its main function.